 - 1 cup - fresh ground date paste.
 It is ok if it is a bit chunky.
 You can replace with jaggery or honey.

 - ¼th cup water

 - Prepare dough.
-Add all purpose and whole wheat flour to mixing bowl.
-Slowly add water little by little while kneading.
-Make medium hard dough.
-Keep aside for at-least and hour.
+Add all-purpose and whole wheat flour to mixing bowl.
+Slowly add water little by a little while kneading.
+Make the medium hard dough.
+Keep aside for at least an hour.

 - Once cooked, remove and discard skin.
-After cooked, skin comes off easily with hand.
+After cooked, the skin comes off easily with hand.

 - In a pan, add ½ tbsp ghee, add mashed pumpkin.
 Cook for 2 minutes.
 Stir every 1 minute.

 - Now add ground dates paste or jaggery and cardamom.
 Cook till all water evaporates and consistency is hard to stuff.
 It should be equal to dough consistency.
 Let them cool.
 Make 2 inch balls.
 Keep aside.

 - Make 2 inch balls out of dough.
 Roll with pin till 6 inches in diameter.